MichelGauvin/esp32_beer_ferm_ctrl/README.md

    - Saves fermenter **setpoints** and **status** for persistence across reboots using <Preferences.h>

 5. **Relay Control**
-   - Interfaces with relays to **turn heating/cooling devices on/off** based on PID output.
+   - Interfaces with relays to **turn cooling devices on/off** based on PID output.
    - Relays are initialized in `setupRelays()`.
+   - The relay are solid state relay.

 6. **Event Loop & Timing**
    - The `loop()` function: